asalovaara/Trollbot/README.md

 Read the README at backend folder.

-Rasa: run 'rasa train' when you first pull the new directory to initialise the Rasa model.
+Rasa: run `rasa train` when you first pull the new directory to initialise the Rasa model.

-To start the Rasa HTTP API server, run the command 'rasa run --enable-api --cors "*".
+To start the Rasa HTTP API server, run the command `rasa run --enable-api --cors "*"`.